 Author: Paul Francis, MPI-SWS

-The Open GDA Score Project provides a software toolkit for building attacks.
-The toolkit, available at the GitHub repository https://github.com/gda-score/code, automatically computes the GDA attack score.
+The Open GDA Score Project provides a software toolkit for building attacks and automatically computing a GDA Score.
+Example attacks can be found at https://github.com/gda-score/attacks.
 This article describes how to use the toolkit to build attacks.

 Recommended Background Reading

 This article describes the design of the GDA score: https://www.gda-score.org/what-is-a-gda-score/

 This article shows how to read a GDA score diagram: https://www.gda-score.org/a-brief-guide-score-diagrams/

 Existing attacks may be found at: https://github.com/gda-score/attacks.
 See the README for how to install.